-To investigate the extent of mandatory employment arbitration, we conducted a national survey of private-sector American business establishments, focusing on the use of mandatory arbitration for nonunion employees.
-The survey was conducted from March to July 2017 and had a sample size of 627, yielding a margin of error at 95 percent confidence of plus or minus 3.9 percentage points.
+To investigate the extent of mandatory employment arbitration, I conducted a national survey of private-sector American business establishments, focusing on the use of mandatory arbitration for nonunion employees.
+The survey was conducted from March 2017 to July 2017 and had a sample size of 627, yielding a margin of error at 95 percent confidence of plus or minus 3.9 percentage points.

-More than half of private-sector nonunion workers are subject to mandatory arbitration of respondents indicated that employees in their establishment were required to enter into this type of agreement.
+More than half of private-sector nonunion workers are subject to mandatory arbitration

-On the central question of whether employees were required to sign a mandatory "agreement or provision for arbitration of legal disputes with the company," 50.4 percent
+On the central question of whether employees were required to sign a mandatory "agreement or provision for arbitration of legal disputes with the company," 50.4 percent of responding establishments indicated that employees in their establishment were required to enter into this type of agreement.